 While pour over coffee is lately garnering lots of buzz in specialty coffee shops and Instagram feeds (present company included), there is not much that’s brand new here.
 Folks have been making their coffee this same way for many decades – the first Melitta filter was designed in 1908, and can now be found in nearly every grocery shop, corner store, and bodega in America.
 The Chemex was invented in 1941 and remains essentially unchanged in design.

-There have been new developments, though, and there are thousands of new brew methods for each.
+There have been new developments, though, and there are thousands of new for each.
 We’ve vetted and tested the lot of them and have chosen the Bee House, Chemex, Hario V60 and Kalita Wave to sell and stand behind, based on quality and cup character.

 We love all of these brewers for many different reasons as explained below, and they will all make you a very delicious cup of coffee, some quicker than others, and some with more technique required.
 But first, we’d like to offer the most important rule of thumb in making a great cup of coffee, drumroll please: Buy good coffee beans and grind them fresh.